GeorgeKaraszi/ActiveRecordExtended/README.md

 ### Unionization
-If any or all of your union queries include a CTE, read the [Subquery CTE Gotchas](#subquery-cte-gotchas).
+If any or all of your union queries include a CTE, read the [Subquery CTE Gotchas](#subquery-cte-gotchas) warnings.

 #### Known issue
 There's an issue with providing a single union clause and chaining it with a different union clause.